graalvm/workshops/native-image/reflection/index.md

 ]
 ```

-From this we can see that classes and methods accessed through the Reflection API need to be configured. we can do this by
+From this we can see that classes and methods accessed through the Reflection API need to be configured.
+You can do this by
 hand, but the most convenient way to generate these configuration files is through use of the assisted configuration
 `javaagent`.